Cinquantenaire

-The Parc du Cinquantenaire (/fr/; Park of the Fiftieth Anniversary) or Jubelpark (/nl/; Jubilee Park) is a large public, urban park of 30 ha in the easternmost part of the European Quarter in Brussels, Belgium.
+The Parc du Cinquantenaire (/fr/; Park of the Fiftieth Anniversary) or Jubelpark (/nl/; Jubilee Park) is a large urban public park of 30 ha in the easternmost part of the European Quarter in Brussels, Belgium.

-Most buildings of the U-shaped complex that dominate the park were commissioned by the Belgian Government under the patronage of King Leopold II for the 1880 National Exhibition commemorating the 50th anniversary of the Belgian Revolution.
+Most buildings of the U-shaped complex that dominate the park were commissioned by the Belgian government under the patronage of King Leopold II for the 1880 National Exhibition commemorating the 50th anniversary of the Belgian Revolution.
 During successive exhibitions, more structures were added to the site.
 The centrepiece memorial arch, known as the Cinquantenaire Arch (Arc du Cinquantenaire; Triomfboog van het Jubelpark), was erected in 1905, replacing a previous temporary version of the arcade by Gédéon Bordiau.
 The surrounding 30 ha park esplanade was full of picturesque gardens, ponds and waterfalls.
 It housed several trade fairs, exhibitions and festivals at the beginning of the 20th century.
 In 1930, the government decided to reserve the Cinquantenaire for use as a leisure park.

 The Royal Museum of the Armed Forces and Military History has been the sole tenant of the northern half of the complex since 1880.
 The southern half has been occupied by the Art & History Museum (formerly the Cinquantenaire Museum) since 1889, and Autoworld automobile museum since 1986.
 The Temple of Human Passions by Victor Horta, a remainder from 1896, the Monument to the Belgian Pioneers in Congo from 1921, and the Great Mosque of Brussels from 1978, are located in the north-western corner of the park (see map below).

 Lines 1 and 5 of the Brussels Metro and the Belliard Tunnel from the Rue de la Loi/Wetstraat pass underneath the park, the latter partly in an open section in front of the arch.
 The nearest metro stations are Schuman to the west of the park, and Merode immediately to the east.